julienXX/favfetcher/README.md

 # favfetcher

-A website written in noir.
+A webservice to fetch a website favicon in Clojure

 ## Usage